sickrov/sickrov.github.io/README.md

 ### 3.1 CLUSTER HARDENING -  RBAC
 <https://kubernetes.io/docs/reference/access-authn-authz/rbac/>
-**RBAC** = Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
+**RBAC** = Role-based access control (RBAC) is a method of regulating access to a computer or network resources based on the roles of individual users within your organization.
-RBAC authorization uses the rbac.authorization.k8s.io API group to drive authorization decisions, allowing you to dynamically configure policies through the Kubernetes API.
+RBAC authorization uses the rbac.authorization.k8s.io API group to drive authorization decisions, allowing you to dynamically configure policies through the Kubernetes API

 To enable RBAC, start the API server with the --authorization-mode flag set to a comma-separated list that includes RBAC; for example:
 ```
 kube-apiserver --authorization-mode=Example,RBAC --other-options --more-options
 ```
-This is enable by default.
+This is enabled by default.
 RBAC functions:
 - Restrict the access to the resources to users or ServiceAccounts.
 - An RBAC Role or ClusterRole contains rules that represent a set of permissions.
 - Permissions are purely additive (there are no "deny" rules).
 - RBAC works with Roles and Bindings

-Principle of Least Privilege is meaning of only access to data or information when is necessary for a legitimate purpose.
+The principle of Least Privilege is the meaning of only access to data or information when is necessary for a legitimate purpose.

 #### Types of resources:
 <https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>